The EPA's Tier 3 Standards

 What are the EPA’s Tier 3 standards?

 “Tier 3” refers to a set of fuel and vehicle standards adopted by the Environmental Protection Agency (EPA) in 2014.
-When implemented in 2017, the standards will immediately reduce toxic air pollution from cars and trucks.
+After implementation in 2017, the standards immediately reduced toxic air pollution from cars and trucks.

 The Tier 3 standards affect both oil companies and vehicle manufacturers.
 Oil companies must lower the sulfur content of gasoline, making it cleaner to burn.
 Vehicle manufacturers must improve emission control technologies that reduce harmful tailpipe pollution (such as catalytic converters).